lunatronia/horse-racing/README.md

 # horse-racing
-a really simple horse racing sim
+you just select a horse and either win or don't

+i might add cash to the game